 - Time or timer based and location based CHO triggering event, in combination with the existing Release-16 CHO measurement based event, can be introduced for both moving cell and fixed cell scenarios.
 Support for new triggering events is not precluded.

+- Enhancements to CHO, e.g. location and time based triggering events related to CHO in eMTC NTN should be based on solutions specified for NR NTN.

 NOTE 1: CHO for IoT NTN does not apply for E-UTRA connected to 5GC (a similar limitation applies in Release-16).

+Editor's Note: RAN2 has (so far) not identified any issue in order to support CHO for eMTC NTN UEs in E-UTRA connected to EPC.

 7.3.3 Paging capacity

 The paging capacity and the impact on the size of the Tracking Area are evaluated considering the target IoT NTN device density captured in Annex B.2.